MicrosoftDocs/visualstudio-docs/docs/test/configure-unit-tests-by-using-a-dot-runsettings-file.md

 There are three ways of specifying a run settings file in Visual Studio 2019 version 16.4 and later:

 - Add a build property to a project through either the project file or a Directory.Build.props file.
 The run settings file for a project is specified by the property **RunSettingsFilePath**.

     - Project-level run settings is currently supported in C#, VB, C++, and F# projects.
     - A file specified for a project overrides any other run settings file specified in the solution.
+    - [These MSBuild properties](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-reserved-and-well-known-properties?view=vs-2019) can be used to specify the path to the runsettings file.

     Example of specifying a *.runsettings* file for a project: